pbmanis/cnmodel/INSTALL.md

      (or "source cnmodel_venv/bin/activate")

 ## Windows

+### Preparation

+0. A recent version of Python (we use 3.7.9 as of this writing).
+It should be available as "python3.7" from the command line.

+1. Install NEURON for Windows using the instructions on the NEURON web site.

+3. Install a C compiler (MSVC, gcc).
+MSVC is available from the Microsoft site for free. gcc is the Gnu compiler and can be obtained from that site.

 A Windows batch file is provded that will perform the installation.
 In the directory where you cloned cnmodel, there is a batch file: